SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Are you banning freeloaders, deprioritizing them, or letting everyone in?

-What we did once for an irregular debater, was to only reimburse half the amount.
+What we did once for an irregular debater, was to only reimburse half their amount.
 We got to keep your conscience in check while also letting people know that being regular has perks.

 ## Tournament Registration